Family-Centered Approach

 Understanding Addiction as a Family Disease

 We recognize that substance use disorders and mental health issues profoundly impact not only the individual but also their entire family.
-Our Family-Centered Approach is designed to educate, support, and empower families to play a crucial role in the recovery journey.
+Our Family-Centered Approach educates, supports, and empowers families to take an active and essential role in the recovery journey.

-Substance use disorders are complex brain diseases that affect the body and mind.
-Contrary to popular belief, individuals struggling with addiction do not have to “hit rock bottom” or want to get better on their own.
-The disease impairs the frontal cortex—the part of the brain responsible for rational decision-making, emotional regulation, and personality.
-This impairment explains why your loved one may seem like a different person.
-It’s not about lack of willpower; it’s about a brain that’s not functioning properly.
+Substance use disorders are complex brain diseases that impact both the body and mind.
+Despite common misconceptions, individuals struggling with addiction do not need to “hit rock bottom” or decide to get better entirely on their own.
+Since the disease actively disrupts the frontal cortex—the area of the brain responsible for rational thinking, emotional control, and personality, your loved one may behave in ways that seem unrecognizable.
+Rather than a lack of willpower, this behavior stems from a brain that is no longer functioning as it should.

 If they saw their loved one’s brain that’s handicapped and not functioning, they would never allow that brain to have any influence over their health care.
 So why would you allow it to have influence over theirs?